 The message today is to act on your inspiration.
 Be the change-maker and bring your inspiration to life through your action.

-I’d love to hear from you and about an inspiration have you received?
+I’d love to hear from you and about your inspiration.

 What action did you take?